pyjoepy06/bgp_python_path_lookup/README.md

 ### How can this help with day-to-day tasks

 - Run this script if you just added a new BGP peer to another ISP
-- Run this script if you are experience route lose through a ISP
+- Run this script if you are experience route loss through a ISP
 - View the entire API output examples in bgpview_api.py and create your own output

 ## API Source: